Ethic41/ethic41.github.io/docs/_posts/2023-06-01-learning-foundry.md

 ### VSCode Setup

-Since we will be writing a lot of code in later section it makes sense to setup VSCode.
+Since we will be writing a lot of code in later sections it makes sense to setup VSCode.
 Add the following configuration into `.vscode/setting.json` file:

 ```json
 {